Mandela United Football Club: The kidnapping and murder of Stompie Seipei

 I was already involved in many killings, I was not prepared to kill these two boys.

 However, he ultimately carried out the killing, reinforcing the brutality associated with the team’s activities.

 Claims of collaboration with Apartheid security forces

 During cross-examination at the TRC hearings, Richardson initially denied, but later admitted to being a police informant.
 His handler, Sergeant Stephanus Pretorius, received intelligence from him, leading to an ambush that resulted in the deaths of two ANC guerrillas and Pretorius himself during a 1988 shootout at Richardson’s home.
+The shootout also led to the murder of two teens by the Mandela United after Richardson told Winnie Madikizela-Mandela that the two teens, Lolo Sono and Anthony Shabalala, were the ones who told the cops about the ANC guerrillas at his home.

 Truth and Reconciliation Commission findings

 The TRC hearings into the Mandela United's activities painted a picture of widespread human rights violations, including torture, abductions, and extrajudicial killings.
 During the Truth and Reconciliation Commission hearings, former United Democratic Front (UDF) treasurer Azhar Cachalia disassociated the Mandela United from the anti-apartheid struggle of the African National Congress (ANC) and described the club as Winnie Madikizela-Mandela's "own personal vigilante gang," stating that she was either aware of or actively participated in their criminal activities.

 Archbishop Desmond Tutu reprimanded Richardson for evasiveness during testimony, noting his lack of remorse.
 The TRC’s findings determined that Winnie Madikizela-Mandela bore "political and moral responsibility" for the actions of the Mandela United, though she denied direct involvement in the most serious crimes.

 While Madikizela-Mandela later apologized for some of the Mandela United’s actions, she maintained that some accusations were politically motivated.